sulmanfarooqq/sulmanfarooqq/README.md

 ---

 <p align="center">
-  <i>“Write code as if the next person to maintain it is a psychopath who knows where you live and this is new commit .”</i>
+  <i>“Write code as if the next person to maintain it is a psychopath who knows where you live.”</i>
 </p>

 ---